 Indicative signs of pancreatitis that should prompt patients to see a medical professional as soon as possible include:

 If pancreatitis is suspected, immediate medical evaluation is required and valproic acid therapy should be discontinued.

-Patients that have a medical history or strong family history of these diseases should proceed with valproate therapy with caution, depending on their specific benefits and risks of treatment.
-Additionally, young children less that two years of age have a higher risk of hepatotoxicity that could lead to fatal results, particularly those with multiple drug therapies.
+Patients who have a medical history or strong family history of these diseases should proceed taking valproate with caution, depending on their specific benefits and risks of the treatment.
+Additionally, young children less than two years of age have a higher risk of hepatotoxicity that could lead to fatal results, particularly those with multiple drug therapies.